AdaCore/gnatstudio/docs/users_guide/searching.rst

 .. index:: Multiple Document Interface

-Like most GPS components, the search window is under control of the multiple document interface and can be integrated into the main GPS window instead of being an external window.
+Like most GNAT Studio components, the search window is under control of the multiple document interface and can be integrated into the main GNAT Studio window instead of being an external window.
 To do this, open the :menuselection:`Window --> Search` menu in the list at the bottom of the menu, and either select :menuselection:`Window --> Floating` or :menuselection:`Window --> Docked`.

-If you save the desktop (:menuselection:`File --> Save More --> Desktop`), GPS automatically reopens the search dialog in its new place when it is next started.
+If you save the desktop (:menuselection:`File --> Save More --> Desktop`), GNAT Studio automatically reopens the search dialog in its new place when it is next started.

 Searching in current file
 -------------------------

-The dialog we described above is convenient when you want to search in multiple files, or even in files that are not opened in GPS.
+The dialog we described above is convenient when you want to search in multiple files, or even in files that are not opened in GNAT Studio.
 However, the most frequent context is to search in the current file.
-GPS provides a number of facilities just for this:
+GNAT Studio provides a number of facilities just for this:

 * Use the :guilabel:`Incremental search` option

-  When this option is enabled, GPS automatically jumps to the next match for the word you are currently typing.
+  When this option is enabled, GNAT Studio automatically jumps to the next match for the word you are currently typing.

 * Use the omni-search

-  At the top-right corner of the GPS window, the search field is able to search in all the sources of your project.
+  At the top-right corner of the GNAT Studio window, the search field is able to search in all the sources of your project.
 But it can also search just in the current source.
 The recommended approach is once again to define a new key shortcut via :menuselection:`Edit --> Preferences...`, for the action `Global Search in context: current file`.
-  Whenever you press that shortcut from now on, GPS will move the keyboard focus to the global search box, and when you type some text, a popup window will show all occurrences of that text within the current file.
+  Whenever you press that shortcut from now on, GNAT Studio will move the keyboard focus to the global search box, and when you type some text, a popup window will show all occurrences of that text within the current file.